Who loves spending all day Sunday preparing meals for the week?

 If you’re up at 6:00 AM, that is typically 4-6 meals a day.
-As someone who worked in the Corporate world and spent long hours at a desk, I can tell you from personal experience that it requires extreme commitment to have 4-6 healthy meals prepared for each day if you’re a career driven individual.
+As someone who worked in an office for years and spent long hours at a desk, I can tell you from personal experience that it requires extreme commitment to have 4-6 healthy meals prepared for each day if you’re a career driven individual.

 Some weeks I would make it work, but it took a lot of sacrifice.
 I would haul my work bag, gym bag, and meal bag into Manhattan every morning at 5:00 AM and back home in the evening because I really wanted to sustain my fitness.
 I looked like I was going on vacation with all my luggage.

 I would get home at 8:00 PM and would start putting together some meals for the next day.
 I would often make sure that got done rather than getting to bed when I needed to.

 As you can imagine, it wasn’t realistic to keep this up forever.

 When the time came that I couldn’t keep this up anymore, I decided to purchase my meals already cooked from a meal prep service.